-Here, the District Court found the contextual application to be straightforward: "Sanofi's contingent claim for future royalties arose at the time of the sale of the Acthar Gel [intellectual property] under the APA.
-It is at that moment the parties fixed their rights against each other: Sanofi sold full title to the intellectual property, it received a right to future contingent payments in return, and having done so, it assumed the risk of Mallinckrodt's creditworthiness."9
+Here, the district court found the contextual application to be straightforward:

+Sanofi's contingent claim for future royalties arose at the time of the sale of the Acthar Gel [intellectual property] under the asset purchase agreement.
+It is at that moment the parties fixed their rights against each other: Sanofi sold full title to the intellectual property, it received a right to future contingent payments in return, and having done so, it assumed the risk of Mallinckrodt's creditworthiness.[9]

-Regarding whether Sanofi retained a non-severable property interest in the Acthar Gel intellectual property requiring Mallinckrodt to pay royalties post-confirmation, the District Court declined to adopt Sanofi's theory.
-Sanofi argued that the language in the APA providing that the sale of the intellectual property was "subject to the terms and conditions of the [APA]," including the royalty obligations, created a property interest similar to a covenant "running with the land."
-The Court swiftly disagreed, finding that even if such a property right in intellectual property could theoretically be created, the boilerplate language of the APA did not do so.
+Regarding whether Sanofi retained a nonseverable property interest in the Acthar gel intellectual property requiring Mallinckrodt to pay royalties post-confirmation, the district court declined to adopt Sanofi's theory.

+Sanofi argued that the language in the asset purchase agreement providing that the sale of the intellectual property was "subject to the terms and conditions of the [asset purchase agreement]," including the royalty obligations, created a property interest similar to a covenant "running with the land."

+The court swiftly disagreed, finding that even if such a property right in intellectual property could theoretically be created, the boilerplate language of the asset purchase agreement did not do so.

 Mallinckrodt reinforces the need for sellers of intellectual property to bolster their creditor status with respect to purchasers in the event they file for bankruptcy.
-As the Court pointed out in its conclusion, any question of fundamental fairness is two-sided: while it may be arguably unfair to allow a purchaser to continue to sell an entity's intellectual property without paying royalties, allowing royalties to survive discharge in contravention of the Bankruptcy Code would bestow sellers with "special treatment over other unsecured creditors for which [the sellers] did not bargain."
-Sellers should instead heed the District Court's suggestion that they protect themselves by either (a) taking a security interest in the assets sold to secure royalty payments,
+As the court pointed out in its conclusion, any question of fundamental fairness is two-sided.

+While it may be arguably unfair to allow a purchaser to continue to sell an entity's intellectual property without paying royalties, allowing royalties to survive discharge in contravention of the Bankruptcy Code would bestow sellers with "special treatment over other unsecured creditors for which [the sellers] did not bargain."[10]